after our road trip from the Cape...

 The pews were a blur of kind faces.

 I didn't say how he took us backpacking on the Appalachian Trail, or across the ocean to Scotland.
-I forgot to tell about the time Dad and I went out on our tiny sunfish sailboat in the Little Neck Bay and got caught up in a rough storm, the two of us shouting over the thunder at each other, We're fine, we're fine, he kept saying, as we made our way back in and the storm calmed.
+I forgot to tell about the time Dad and I went out on our tiny sunfish sailboat in Little Neck Bay and got caught up in a rough storm, the two of us shouting over the thunder at each other, We're fine, we're fine, he kept saying, as we made our way back in and the storm calmed.

 Broken glasses in hand, and so many friends and family listening intently, I didn't tell about his love of ice cream.
-He and I would stand in the kitchen digging for the pecans in the box of Butter Pecan.
+He and I would stand in the kitchen digging for the pecans in the carton of Butter Pecan.
 Did I tell about his writing and love of books, so many books, his penchant for hats and colorful clothes?
 I honestly don't have a clue what I said that day.
 He was a peaceful man.

 Dad would say, You're beautiful.
 It was beautiful.
 I'm so grateful for all of you.